VulnusR/CSLockwood-M20-React-Portfolio2/README.md

   ## Description

   This application serves as my professional portfolio.
-It is a React application that renders a single page application,
+It is a React application that renders a single page application.

   ## Link to Deployed Application:

   https://vulnusr.github.io/CSLockwood-M20-React-Portfolio2/

   ## Third-Party Assets